benjmin-r/cto.coffee/about.md

 tags: cto-coffee
 ---

-cto.coffee is a podcast about people in technology.
+cto.coffee is a podcast series and a blog.

-If you like talking about the human side of technology, then I'd love to talk to you.
-Do [reach out][contact] and let's have a chat.
+### 👋 I'm Benjamin

 ### Why the name "cto.coffee"?